102 Engineering Building

 History & Objectives

 UAH has been an independent and autonomous campus since 1968 with the first engineering degrees awarded in Electrical Engineering.
-The College of Engineering was established as an independent college in 1981 and is now the largest of the five academic colleges at UAH.
-Over 8,000 undergraduate and graduate degrees have been awarded in the College of Engineering’s history.
+The College of Engineering was established as an independent college in 1981 and is now the largest academic college at UAH.
+Over 10,000 undergraduate and graduate degrees have been awarded in the College of Engineering’s history.
 Close proximity to the Marshall Space Flight Center, the U.S. Army Research, Development & Engineering Command and Redstone Arsenal, and much of Alabama's fastest growing technological industry gives the College of Engineering a special character that leads to outstanding educational opportunities for its students.
 This special setting, combined with high quality research-active faculty, affords maximum growth potential for students interested in pursuing a career in engineering.

 The goals of the College of Engineering are to:

-- Enhance the national and international recognition of the research activities of the College to advance towards the top 50 engineering colleges/schools.
+- Enhance the national and international recognition of the research activities of the College to advance towards the top 50 engineering colleges/schools

 - Be recognized nationally for graduating highly sought after professionals with excellent engineering skills, integrity, and a strong work ethic